China Telecom, Unicom set to narrow 3G gap with iPhone 5

-HONG KONG China Telecom (0728.HK) and China Unicom (0762.HK) are set to further narrow the gap in 3G subscribers with bigger rival China Mobile (0941.HK) when Apple launches the iPhone 5 in the world's largest smartphone market as early as this quarter.
+HONG KONG China Telecom and China Unicom are set to further narrow the gap in 3G subscribers with bigger rival China Mobile when Apple launches the iPhone 5 in the world's largest smartphone market as early as this quarter.

 China Mobile Ltd leads in 3G user numbers, but China Telecom Corp Ltd and China Unicom (Hong Kong) Ltd are ahead in monthly subscriber growth by percentage, according to September data released over the past week, partly because China Mobile's unique 3G network is incompatible with earlier iPhone models.